 Bats are the only mammal that can fly, allowing them to spread from one community over a wide area.
 This means they can harbour a large number of pathogens.
 Flying also requires a huge amount of activity for bats, which has caused their immune systems to become very specialised.

 Andrew Cunningham, Professor of Wildlife Epidemiology at the Zoological Society of London, says, “When they fly they have a peak body temperature that mimics a fever.
 It happens at least twice a day with bats- when they fly out to feed and then they return to roost.
-And so the pathogens that have evolved in bats have evolved to withstand these peaks of body temperature.”
+And so the pathogens that have evolved in bats are able to withstand these peaks of body temperature.”

 This could present a problem when these diseases cross into another species.
 In humans, a fever is a defense mechanism designed to raise the body temperature to kill a virus.
 A virus that has evolved in a bat will likely not be affected by a higher body temperature.